TaniaFT/odin-recipes/README.md

 # odin-recipes
 A basic recipe website.

-A test in creating a basic site with HTML to cement learning.
+A test in creating a basic site with HTML to cement learning, with basic CSS.

-Aim is to later revisit to add CSS updates.
+View https://taniaft.github.io/odin-recipes/ for live version.